geoffleyland/luatrace/README.md

 The trace collector uses Lua's debug hooks and adds timing information and a little bit of processing to make the traces easier to use.

-Timing is provided by one of three ways:
+Timing is provided in one of three ways:

 + Lua - with a debug hook calling `os.clock`
 + LuaJIT - with a debug hook calling `ffi.C.clock` - `os.clock` is not yet